What to do in the garden in September

 Plan Spring Bedding

 Wallflowers are a lovely spring bedding plant with wonderful scent, amongst the sweetest scented of our garden plants.
-At this time of year you can order bare rooted plants, much cheaper than pot ready and easier than seed.Give the plants a good soak and plant in a reasonably sunny position and by spring they will be blooming away.
+At this time of year you can order bare rooted plants, much cheaper than pot ready and easier than seed.
+Give the plants a good soak and plant in a reasonably sunny position, and by spring, they will be blooming away.

-Last chance to Prune Wisteria
+Last Chance to Summer Prune Wisteria

-Late August and early September is the last time to summer prune Wisteria.
-Click here for a video on how to prune wisteria.
-This prune is to tie in any growth required for the framework and to prune out excessive growth, or long whippy shoots which are not needed or too long.
+In late summer, tie in the essential growth required for the framework and prune out excessive growth, or long whippy shoots which are not needed or too long.
 The long shoots can be cut back to within half a dozen buds from the main framework.
-Pruning Wisteria twice a year encourages flowering, and some years it may even produce a second show of small flowers in August.

-Perennials :The question what to cut back and what to leave?
+Perennials : what to cut back and what to leave?

-During September many perennials will look tired, with browning leaves.
+During September, many perennials will look tired, with browning leaves.
 Later, as frosts strike, some of the herbaceous perennials will collapse into brown heaps, but some garden plants keep their shape.

 The question is what to cut back and what to leave?

-Some plants look good as they fade, such as sedum where the flower heads hold their own for weeks and look good with a dusting of frost.
+Some plants look good as they fade, such as sedum, where the flower heads hold their own for weeks and look good with a dusting of frost.
 Others, such as Hosta look a mess.

 There is no hard and fast rule about what to do with herbaceous and perennial plants once summer is over.

 Some gardeners cut everything back, clearing out the borders, and others leave plants uncut to encourage wildlife and cultivate a less formal look.
-There is also a halfway house; cut back plants that look a mess, such as Hosta, Crocosmia, Delphinium leaving in place those which still add to the border, at least for a while, which also spreads the work in the garden over the winter months.
-As with many aspects of gardening, there is no right or wrong it's down to preference.
-I tend to cut quite a lot back, not least because I find all the summer weeds sheltering under the plants.
-I try to get the borders weed-free over the autumn and winter and then mulch, ready for next year; at least that's the plan.
+There is also a halfway house; cut back plants that look a mess, such as Hosta, Crocosmia, and Delphinium, leaving in place those which still add to the border, at least for a while, which also spreads the work in the garden over the winter months.
+As with many aspects of gardening, there is no right or wrong, it's down to preference.

 How to Overwinter and Protect tender plants

-By late September, the risk of frost is not far away and it is a good time to consider which of the tender plants are worth saving to overwinter in a frost free place.
-For example, Pelargoniums survive well in a conservatory or a sunny porch, or garden lean to, and look
+By late September, the risk of frost is not far away, and it is a good time to consider which of the tender plants are worth saving to overwinter in a frost free place.
+For example, Pelargoniums survive well in a conservatory or a sunny porch, or garden lean to, and look lovely for months as they continue to flower.
+Fuchsias, and Pelargoniums can be put under glass, others such as Petunias, Marguerite's, Diascias, Osteopermums are ready for taking cuttings-click here for more information.

-If you don't have a conservatory or greenhouse in which to overwinter plants, you can put them in a lean to.
+If you don't have a conservatory or greenhouse in which to overwinter plants, you can put them in a lean-to.
 This video explains some useful steps to ensure the survival of tender plants overwinter.

 Time to think about Spring bulbs

-Autumn is the time for planting spring bulbs.
-It's best to plant daffodils during September whereas Tulips are best left until October/ November.
-The correct planting depth is very important to keep them flowering; too shallow and they will not flower.
-An easy rule of thumb is to plant the bulb 3xpreferably 4x times it's own depth.
-There are some great spring bulb combination.
-The planting depth is more important than when you plant.
-If you miss the window most bulbs (not snowdrops) can be planted as late as December or early January, especially late flowering varieties.
+It's best to plant daffodils during September, whereas Tulips should be left until October/ November.
+The correct planting depth is crucial to ensure the bulbs flower in the spring; if too shallow, they will not flower.
+An easy rule of thumb is to plant the bulb 3x or preferably 4x times it's own depth.
+The planting depth is more important than the time of planting.
+If you miss the window, you can still plant most bulbs, except snowdrops, as late as December or early January, particularly late flowering varieties.

 For inspirations and images of spring bulbs, look at Pinterest Spring bulbs